Harassment Policy

 3. Definition of Harassment

-Harassment refers to any unwelcome conduct towards another person based on their status (e.g. race, color, religion, national origin, age, gender identity, sexual orientation, disability, genetic information, or any other status protected by federal, state, or local law).
+Harassment refers to any unwelcome conduct towards another person based on their status (e.g. race, color, religion, national origin, age, disability, genetic information, or any other status protected by federal, state, or local law).
 It may also involve behavior that affects another’s ability to perform their job or duties, creates a hostile, abusive, or intimidating work environment, or results in an adverse employment decision against an employee.

 Harassment also includes sexual harassment which is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature when submission to such conduct is imposed as a prerequisite for employment, influences employment opportunities, interferes with work, or contributes to an environment that is intimidating, hostile, or offensive.